findmypast-oss/mssql_ecto/README.md

 Please note, that we are still developing and testing this adapter and have not yet got it running in production.

+We are currently only testing using Elixir on Linux.

 If you find any issues with the software please report them using the [GitHub Issue Tracker](https://github.com/findmypast-oss/mssql_ecto/issues).

 ## Installation